-The location and characteristics of the eagle and heron nesting trees identified on Map No. 6 of this plan are intended to provide an approximate location only.
-Ground-truthing may be required by-a Regional District staff, a Registered Professional Biologist or British Columbia Land Surveyor to accurately determine the geographical location and characteristics of the features identified.
+The locations of the eagle and heron nesting trees identified on Map No. 6 of this plan are intended to provide an approximate location only.
+Ground-truthing may be required by Regional District staff, a Registered Professional Biologist, or British Columbia Land Surveyor, to accurately determine the location of the tree or trees.